-Prior to launching NCIA, Aaron distinguished himself as a public advocate for marijuana policy reform — first under the auspices of a California-based medical cannabis advocacy group, Safe Access Now, and more recently as the California state policy director for the Washington, D.C.-based Marijuana Policy Project.
+Prior to launching NCIA, Aaron distinguished himself as a public advocate for marijuana policy reform — first under the auspices of a California-based medical cannabis advocacy group, Safe Access Now in 2005, and then as the California state policy director for the Washington, D.C.-based Marijuana Policy Project until founding NCIA in 2010.
 Aaron has successfully built coalitions with elected officials on both sides of the aisle in order to advance marijuana law reform legislation.
 Aaron’s opinion pieces have appeared in major newspapers, including the San Francisco Chronicle, Los Angeles Times, and The New York Times, and he has been a frequent commentator on national television news networks.
 Originally from California, Aaron is currently based in Denver.

 Director of Government Relations

 Michael Correia is director of government relations for the National Cannabis Industry Association.
 His focus is raising awareness and building support for the cannabis industry’s issues on Capitol Hill.
 In addition, Michael works with other national organizations to increase the cannabis industry profile nationally.
 Prior to joining NCIA, Michael spent many years working on Capitol Hill, including working for Rep. George Radanovich (R-CA), who retired in 2010, and the House Committee on Resources, serving three different Chairmen.
 Previously, he was director of federal affairs for the American Legislative Exchange Council (ALEC) and senior project manager for the Committee for Responsible Federal Budget.
 In both positions, he advocated for policies in Congress.
 A campaign veteran, he has worked and volunteered on numerous political campaigns at the local, state, and federal levels over the past two decades.
 Michael is a graduate of the University of California, San Diego.
 A native of San Diego, he resides in Washington, D.C.